 Artist: Mandy Wong on GFX Artists It’s an exciting time of year in Taiwan and the rest of Asia as everyone is gearing up for Mid-Autumn Festival, also known as The Moon Festival or Mooncake Festival.
 Mid-Autumn Festival is celebrated every year when the moon is at its brightest, on the 15th day of the […]

 Chinese New Year decorations are everywhere these days and everyone seems to be hurrying home with paper decorations.
-Red and gold are the primary colors for Chinese New Year with the lucky color red symbolising happiness and vitality.
-Gold symbolises wealth and good fortune.
+Red and gold are the primary colors for Chinese New Year with the lucky color red symbolizing happiness and vitality.
+Gold symbolizes wealth and good fortune.
 These decorations are hung on doors and in windows to usher […]

-Chinese New Year is coming and the flurry of activity and excitement in Taiwan that precedes the biggest Asian holiday of the year is staggering.
+Lunar New Year is coming and the flurry of activity and excitement in Taiwan that precedes the biggest Asian holiday of the year is staggering.
 This year, the New Year falls on February 18th.
-Chinese New Year is always on the first day of the first month of the Chinese calendar, which follows the lunar calendar. […]
+Lunar New Year is always on the first day of the first month of the lunar calendar.
+The holiday is also referred […]